 In Gyeongbokgung, you can try the traditional costume for rent here.
 The costume will cost about 30000 – 50000 won for a day.
-You can find these costume in the shop outside the palace.
+You can find this costume in the shop outside the palace.
 However, you can rent the traditional costume inside the palace which is free for you to wear in 15 minutes.
-You can take really fun pictures with the costumes because it is really big for you.
+You can take really fun pictures of the costumes because it is really big for you.
 If you want to have the experience as an ancient Korean people, you should not miss this thing.
 Moreover, in order to encourage the visitors to wear the traditional costume, Gyeongbokgung will let you go inside without paying money.

 What to do around Gyeongbokgung

-After spending a half of a day in the largest royal palace, you should find other places near this palace to fill in your timetable.
+After spending half of a day in the largest royal palace, you should find other places near this palace to fill in your timetable.

 Bukchon Hanok Village

 Bukchon Hanok Village is a traditional village near Gyeongbokgung palace.
-This place has hundreds of traditional houses (hanok in Korean).
+This place has hundreds of traditional houses (Hanok in Korean).
 Bukchon in its name means northern village.
 After exploring the Gyeongbokgung Palace, Bukchon Hanok Village will be the next suggested choice.
 Exploring the lives of the normal people after seeing the luxury lives of the royal family will help you have an overview of Joseon Dynasty.